zkMe zkVault

 This section explains the zkMe data recovery procedure enabled by the zkMe Data Vault required to fulfill KYC data storage and retention requirements in major regulatory jurisdictions.

-The use of decentralized storage combined with threshold ensures that only authorized parties can access these documents under strict predetermined conditions and strict collaboration between all involved stakeholders.
-At no point in time is a single stakeholder able to unlock the private data of the Holder.
+The use of decentralized storage combined with threshold encryption ensures that only authorized parties can access these documents under strictly predetermined conditions and close collaboration between all involved stakeholders.
+At no point can a single stakeholder unlock the Holder's private data alone.
 In threshold encryption, a group of n participants collaboratively generate a public key, while the decryption key is shared among them.
 The Holder stays anonymous until proven guilty.

 The public key can be used to encrypt messages directly, but decryption requires the participation of a minimum number of t participants among the n participants to obtain the correct plaintext.
 A crypto system that requires at least t participants to decrypt is called a (t/n) threshold crypto system.